 - Non-Renounceable RI

-Shareholder only has the option to buy the shares by exercising his right or ignore the right.
+Shareholder only has the option to buy the shares by exercising their right or ignoring the right.

 However, when these rights are offered the shareholder cannot sell his right to another investor.